confidential-containers/confidential-containers/Roadmap.md

 containers objectives.

 - Harden the code used for the demos,
-- improve CI/CD pipeline,
+- Improve CI/CD pipeline,
-- clarify the release process
+- Clarify the release process
 - Establish processes and tools to support planning, prioritisation, and work in progress
 - Simple process to get up and running regardless of underlying Trusted Execution Environment technology.